mohamadfirdaussz/Wafer-defect-classificassion-using-machine-learning-project/README.md

 Contributions are welcome!
 Please follow standard Git practices: fork, branch, commit, and create a Pull Request.
 Ensure code style consistency and add/update unit tests for your changes.

-## License

-This project is typically licensed under the MIT License if a `LICENSE` file is present.
-If not, please consult the original author regarding usage rights.